 In the pastime played by the Scottish that later became the game of golf, small pebbles were hit around the sand dunes using wooden sticks.
+Golf clubs of today have come a long way from the simple sticks used initially.

 For hundreds of years, golf clubs were made out of wood, and it was not until late last century that the wooden shaft was replaced by other materials.
 Players initially carved their own clubs and balls from wood, though they soon turned to skilled craftsmen to produce competitive equipment.